D2D Assisted Multi-antenna Coded Caching: D2D Aided Beamforming: The General Case

-In~\eqref{eq:therishold}, we check if any D2D user subset will reduce the DL duration $T_{\mathrm{DL}}$ more than the corresponding D2D duration.
-Since we use an orthogonal time transmission scheme, we divide the total approximated DL time ($\hat{T}^{i}_{\mathrm{DL}}$) by the number of subfiles ($N_{s}^{i}$), assuming successive transmission of the subfiles.
-Thus, the average D2D transmission time for a single subfile must be less than the corresponding average DL transmission time.
-If a specific subset $\mathcal{D}$ in iteration $i$ satisfies~\eqref{eq:therishold}, then the D2D transmission for this subset is done following the approach proposed in \cite{Ji2016}, and we set $I_{\mathrm{D2D}}(\mathcal{D})=1$ for this subset.

-It is worth mentioning that in each D2D time slot, $|\mathcal{D}| = \tau+1$ subfiles are delivered through $\tau+1$ orthogonal D2D transmissions.
-On the other hand, all the remaining subfiles (i.e., $N^{i}_{s}$ number of subfiles) are delivered simultaneously in the DL sub-phase.
+In~\eqref{eq:therishold}, we check if any D2D user subset will reduce the DL duration $T_{\mathrm{DL}}$ more than the {added} D2D duration.
+Note that in each D2D time slot, $|\mathcal{D}| = \tau+1$ subfiles are delivered through $\tau+1$ orthogonal D2D transmissions.
+On the other hand, all the remaining subfiles (i.e., $N^{i}_{s}$ subfiles) are delivered simultaneously in the DL phase.
 Thus, in~\eqref{eq:therishold}, the average delivery time for a single subfile in the D2D and DL phases is compared.
-In each iteration, we choose a subset for D2D candidate, i.e., the subset, which provides the lowest delivery time.
-If at any specific iteration,~\eqref{eq:therishold} does not hold, using more D2D transmissions will not improve the overall rate, and the iterative process is terminated.
-Therefore, at most $\binom{\tau+L}{\tau+1}$ iterations are required for the proposed iterative process, while $2^{\binom{\tau+L}{\tau+1}}$ iterations are needed for the exhaustive~search.
+To this end, we divide the total approximated DL time ($\hat{T}^{i}_{\mathrm{DL}}$) by the number of subfiles ($N_{s}^{i}$), approximating the average transmission time for a single subfile.
+Thus, the average D2D transmission time {for a} subfile must be less than the corresponding average DL transmission time.
+In each iteration, we {set a subset as a D2D candidate}, i.e., the subset which provides the lowest delivery time. {If a specific subset $\mathcal{D}$ in iteration $i$ satisfies~\eqref{eq:therishold}, we set $I_{\mathrm{D2D}}(\mathcal{D})=1$ for this subset, and the D2D transmission is done as in~\cite{Ji2016}}.
+If~\eqref{eq:therishold} does not hold at any specific iteration, using more D2D transmissions will not improve the rate, and the iterative process is terminated.
+Therefore, at most, $\binom{\tau+L}{\tau+1}$ iterations are required for the proposed iterative process, while $2^{\binom{\tau+L}{\tau+1}}$ iterations are needed for the exhaustive search.